View Nancy Brown's Obituary on InYork.com and share memories

 Nancy was born in York on January 10, 1939, the daughter of the late Richard P. "Pete" and Elsie M. (Himes) Henry.
 She retired from Red Lion Area School District where she worked as a secretary and receptionist.
 Prior to that, she was briefly employed by GTE.

 Nancy was a member of St. James Evangelical Lutheran Church in Brogue, where she was involved with various organizations and fundraisers over the years such as: Clothes Closet, God Followers, the annual church picnic, and was chairwoman of the mother-daughter banquet for several years.
-She had also been active in the PTA.
+She had also been active in the PTA, and going to the shore and traveling.

-Along with her husband, she leaves a son, Douglas "Doug" Ray Brown, his wife, Cindy Louise (Ferguson) Brown of York, PA, a daughter, Shelley Ann (Brown) Wilson, her husband, Thomas J. Wilson of Bernville, PA, and her beloved grandsons, Zachary Douglas Brown and Justin Robert Brown.
+Nancy leaves a son, Douglas "Doug" Ray Brown, his wife, Cindy Louise (Ferguson) Brown of York, PA; a daughter, Shelley Ann (Brown) Wilson, her husband, Thomas J. Wilson of Bernville, PA; and her beloved grandsons, Zachary Douglas Brown and Justin Robert Brown.

-Arrangements are pending, a visitation and service will be announced at a later date.
-Olewiler & Heffner Funeral Chapel & Crematory is assisting the family with the arrangements.